androlo/logmor/README.md

 ## Tutorial and Docs

-A tutorial can be found here: aaaaa.
+A tutorial can be found here: https://github.com/androlo/logmor/blob/main/docs/tutorial.md.

-The documentation for the app can be found here: aaaaa.
+The complete documentation for the app can be found here: TODO

 ## Running

+**NOTE**: This app is only made open source so that anyone who wants can verify that the app does not contain any malignant code.
+It is not meant to be an open collaboration project, and the author is under no obligation to provide support for anyone who attempts to download and run the code themselves, or to people who wants to create a fork - although people are of course more than welcome to do that if they want (check the MIT licence).

 ```
 npm install
 ```